 What happens if I can’t find my security tag and don’t have a picture of it?

 We will allow campers to be released to an adult listed as approved on that camper’s registration.
 The adult must present a government issued photo I.D. which we will copy and keep for our records.
 This process is time-consuming, so we encourage you to keep your security tags in a safe place to expedite the check-out process.

 Where is check-in for Parkview Kids Camp?

-Check-in takes place in the front entrance of Parkview.
+Check-in takes place right inside door 10.
 Our Summer Staff will assist you with the check-in process and our Student Leaders will escort your child to the appropriate area.